Yoga and Photography Retreat in Dorset

 *You don’t have to own a fancy SLR camera to join this retreat, an iPhone or smart phone will be just fine, and there will be an opportunity to explore using an SLR camera and various lenses during the weekend.

-*** You don’t need to have any previous experience of photography to join us as we will be able to support everyone individually, whatever your level of experience, but do let us know when you book if you are a compete beginner to photography and / or yoga.
+**You don’t need to have any previous experience of photography or yoga to join us as we will be able to support everyone individually, whatever your level of experience, but do let us know when you book if you are a compete beginner to photography and / or yoga.

 This weekend is limited to a maximum of 8 people to that we can work closely with everyone and provide plenty of individual support and tuition.